Northern front of the Russian invasion of Ukraine: Ukrainian counteroffensive (16 March – 4 April)

 Subsequent artillery strikes were supposed to cover the start of a Russian retreat from Kyiv Oblast.
 Russian forces also mined areas as they pulled back.
 Ukrainian forces responded to the withdrawal by continuing their counter-offensive; as a result, the Russian retreat was disorderly in some areas, and some Russian troops were left behind.

-On 1 April, Ukraine recaptured 13 villages in Kyiv oblast, while Russian forces had "almost left" the entire Brovary district.
+By 1 April, Russian forces had "almost left" the entire Brovary district.
 Ukrainian forces subsequently engaged in "mopping up" operations, involving the clearing of barricades, ammunition and suspected booby traps.
 Zelenskyy warned for "a potentially catastrophic situation for civilians" due to mines left by Russian forces around "homes, abandoned equipment and even the bodies of those killed".
-That day, Ukrainian journalist Maks Levin was found dead near the village of Guta Mezhygirska after going missing for more than two weeks.
-Ukraine's prosecutor’s office claimed that the journalist was killed by “two shots” from the Russian military.
+That day, Ukrainian journalist Maks Levin was found dead near the village of Huta-Mezhyhirska after going missing for more than two weeks.
+Ukraine's prosecutor's office claimed that the journalist was killed by "two shots" from the Russian military.

-On 2 April, Ukrainian forces retook control over all of Kyiv Oblast including Irpin, Bucha, and Hostomel.
+On 2 April, Ukrainian forces retook control over all of Kyiv Oblast including Irpin, Bucha, Hostomel, and Brovary.
 Visual confirmation of Ukrainian forces retaking Pripyat district and the border area with Belarus was released on 3 April.
 Ukraine said it uncovered evidence of war crimes in Bucha.

+Russian forces began to withdraw from Romny raion on April 1, through a corridor from Kyiv and Chernihiv oblasts through Romny towards the Russian state border.
+The withdrawal ended on April 4.
+On the evening of 2 April, amid their withdrawal from the Sumy Oblast, Russian forces destroyed the P44 highway's bridge over the Seim River near the village of Chumakove, after crossing the river in the direction of Russia.
+The retreating Russian columns withdrew through the villages of Volyntseve and Yuryeve towards the international border.
+In Chernihiv Oblast, Horodnia, Shestovytsia, and Novyi Bykiv were recaptured between 1 and 2 April.

+Ukrainian forces recaptured almost the entirety of Chernihiv Oblast and much of Sumy Oblast on 3 April.
 On 4 April, the Zhytomyr Oblast was declared liberated.
+Also on 4 April, Governor Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.
+Governor Chaus stated that the Russian military pulled back from the regional capital of Chernihiv, while "some troops" remained in the province.
+Russian forces reportedly planted mines in many areas where they retreated from.
+On 6 April, the Pentagon confirmed that the Russian army left Chernihiv Oblast, while Sumy Oblast remained contested.
+On 8 April, Governor Zhyvytskyi stated that all Russians troops left Sumy Oblast.
+He added that the territory of the region was still unsafe due to rigged explosives and other ammunition left behind by Russian troops.